QuickField Analysis for Induction heating

 Part 2.
 Eddy currents, plots and tables.
 Inductance calculation.
 Integral values.

 Part 3.
 Transient magnetic analysis.
 Parameters.
 Referential calculation.
-Visualisation of results.
+Visualization of results.
 Time plots.

 Part 4.
 Heat transfer problems.
 Parameters.
 Coupling of problems.
-Heat transfer – magnetic.
 Heat capacity.
 Temperature distribution.
 Time process.
 Curie point.